TrueClicks/google-ads-mcp-dotnet/README.md

 # Google Ads MCP (.NET) — by TrueClicks

+Google Ads MCP by TrueClicks enables your GPT (like Claude) to securely access and query your Google Ads account data via [GAQL.app](https://gaql.app).

 This is an *unofficial* Google Ads MCP integration — and as of now, **no official version exists**.
 It supports both Windows and macOS and it connects GPTs to the Google Ads API using [GAQL.app](https://gaql.app) as a backend.

----

-## 📦 What Is This?

-Google Ads MCP by TrueClicks enables your GPT (like Claude) to securely access and query your Google Ads account data via [GAQL.app](https://gaql.app), a friendly interface for the Google Ads Query Language (GAQL).

 ---